English (ENGL)

 ENGL 364C.
 Global Anglophone Poetry Capstone.
 3 Units.

 The course will focus on modern poetry--its major writers, texts, performances, and movements--from the Anglophone world, including Australia, Canada, Ireland, Jamaica, Kenya, Nigeria, South Africa, South Asia, the United Kingdom, and the United States.
 Students will learn to recognize forms, traditions, and literary devices of poetry written in English; to analyze the political and economic impacts of imperialism, colonization, and globalization on culture and creativity; to examine the invention, renewal, and circulation of poetic genres of self-expression and community engagement; and to understand how poetry illuminates global histories of race, indigeneity, gender and sexuality.
 A student may not receive credit for both ENGL 364 and ENGL 364C.
 Offered as ENGL 364, ENGL 364C, and ENGL 464.
 Counts as a Capstone Project course.
 Counts as a Understanding Global Perspectives course.
-Prereq: ENGL 380 and passing letter grade in an Academic Inquiry Seminar (AIQS) (or SAGES First Seminar) and two Communication Intensive courses (or two SAGES University Seminars).
+Prereq: ENGL 380 and Academic Inquiry Seminar (AIQS) (or SAGES First Seminar) and two Communication Intensive courses (or two SAGES University Seminars).

 ENGL 365E.
 The Immigrant Experience.
 3 Units.